loda-lang/loda-lang.github.io/spec.markdown

 mov $0,$1    ; store result in $0
 ```

 The first line is a comment and ignored during execution.
-LODA does not support names variables, but a sequence of memory cells denoted by `$0`,`$1`,`$2`,... each storing an integer.
+LODA does not support named variables, but an unbounded set of memory cells denoted by `$0`,`$1`,`$2`,... each storing an integer.
 Programs that calculate integer sequences use the memory cell `$0` to pass the argument and store the result.
 The main part of the program is a sequence of operations.
 This particular example program calculate an integer sequence for the initial digit of cubes ([A002994](https://oeis.org/A002994) in the OEIS).
 The details of the language are explained in the following sections.

 <a name="language-overview"/>